bagnine/Pnuemonia-image-classification/README.md

 ## Overview

-We build a light-weight, ensemble, voting classifier using 3 transfer learning models to predict the presence of pneumonia from x-rays of childrens chest ages 1-5.
+We built a light-weight, ensemble, voting-classifier using 3 transfer learning models to predict the presence of pneumonia from x-rays of childrens (age 1-5) chests.

 Summary of key findings:
 - Accuracy: 0.9038